By: Michael Rice

 • Oak Park Unified School District (OPUSD) is a small school district with 3 elementary schools, 1 middle school, 1 high school and is Oak Park specific.
 It has the best reputation for academics.
 To the point that parents cater their home search around acceptance into this district.

-• Conejo Valley Unified School District (CVUSD) is the largest and covers Thousand Oaks, Newbury Park, and the area of Westlake Village in Ventura County.
+• Conejo Valley Unified School District (CVUSD) is the largest district, covering Thousand Oaks, Newbury Park, and the Ventura County side of Westlake Village.
 It has 17 elementary schools, 5 middle schools, and 3 high schools.
-Most schools are very good to excellent, but with 17 elementary schools you can imagine that scores range depending on the neighborhood.
-Schools on the Westlake Village side are higher regarded and highly sought after.
-The Thousand Oaks side has excellent schools too, but not all.
-It’s worth doing your research.
+Most schools are very good to excellent, but with 17 elementary schools, quality varies by neighborhood.
+The Westlake Village schools and Lang Ranch area in Thousand Oaks are highly regarded.
+Other parts of TO and Newbury Park have good schools, but they’re not all on the same level.
+It’s worth researching specific schools.

 Choosing a school district can be very overwhelming and confusing.
 I’ve lived here my entire life and it’s often confusing.
 Fortunately, there are tons of tools and resources to help guide you.